neeler/express-verify-hmac-signature/README.md

 # Verify HMAC Signature - Express Middleware

 Many API requests (webhooks, etc.) are signed with an encoded HMAC header generated using the request body and a secret.
 This is a simple Express middleware for verifying these types of signatures.

+### Installation

+`npm install --save express-verify-hmac-signature`

 ### Config / Example use